logo

 Importance of Active Listening in TOEFL

-Here are some reasons why active listening is important:
+Here are some reasons why active listening is important in TOEFL:

 1. Comprehension Questions: Active listening will allow you to capture both details and themes when listening to a passage; this is crucial when answering comprehension questions.